-STRENGTH AREAS GROWTH AREAS

-1. COMMUNICATION

-We share feelings and understand each other.

-2. CONFLICT RESOLUTION

-We are able to discuss and resolve differences.

-3. PARTNER STYLE AND HABITS

-We appreciate each other's personality and habits.

-4. FINANCIAL MANAGEMENT

-We agree on budget and financial matters.

-5. LEISURE ACTIVITIES

-We have a good balance of activities together and apart.

-6. SEXUALITY AND AFFECTION

-We are comfortable discussing sexual issues and affection.

-7. FAMILY AND FRIENDS

-We feel good about our relationships with relatives and friends.

-8. RELATIONSHIP ROLES

-We agree on how to share decision-making and responsibilities.

-9. CHILDREN AND PARENTING

-We agree on issues related to having and raising children.

-10. SPIRITUAL BELIEFS

-We hold similar religious values and beliefs.
+STRENGTH AREAS GROWTH AREAS 1.
+COMMUNICATION We share feelings and understand each other.
+2. CONFLICT RESOLUTION We are able to discuss and resolve differences.
+3. PARTNER STYLE AND HABITS We appreciate each other's personality and habits.
+4. FINANCIAL MANAGEMENT We agree on budget and financial matters.
+5. LEISURE ACTIVITIES We have a good balance of activities together and apart.
+6. SEXUALITY AND AFFECTION We are comfortable discussing sexual issues and affection.
+7. FAMILY AND FRIENDS We feel good about our relationships with relatives and friends.
+8. RELATIONSHIP ROLES We agree on how to share decision-making and responsibilities.
+9. CHILDREN AND PARENTING We agree on issues related to having and raising children.
+10. SPIRITUAL BELIEFS We hold similar religious values and beliefs.

-- 1. Take turns sharing what each of you perceive as your relationship strengths.
-Verbally share one strength at a time, until you each have shared three. - 2.
-Use the same procedure to share and discuss growth areas. - 3.
-Now have a discussion around these questions: - a.
-Did any of your partner's responses surprise you? - b.
-In what areas did you mostly agree with your partner? - c.
-In what areas did you mostly disagree with your partner?
+- Take turns sharing what each of you perceive as your relationship strengths.
+Verbally share one strength at a time, until you each have shared three. - Use the same procedure to share and discuss growth areas. - Discuss these three questions: - Did any of your partner's responses surprise you? - In what areas did you mostly agree with your partner? - In what areas did you mostly disagree with your partner?